dark-teal-coder/dark-teal-coder/README.md

 - ...

 # Git Matters

-## How to Get a Remote Repository on GitHub to Your Local Machine
+## Basic Steps to Get a Remote Repository on GitHub to Your Local Machine
 Steps:
 1. Go to GitHub.
 2. Click into the remote repository that you want to get.
 3. Click the [Code] button.
-4. Choose the [HTTPS] tab.
+4. Select the [HTTPS] tab.
 5. Copy the HTTPS URL.
 6. Open a command-line interface (CLI).
-7. Change the directory (folder) to the one you want to put the entire remote repository in using the command `cd` followed by the directory path[^1].
+7. Change the directory to the one you want to put the entire remote repository in using the `cd` command followed by the directory path[^1].
 8. Type `git clone` followed by the HTTPS URL you copied in Step 5[^2].
 9. Press [ENTER].
 [^1]:
-    A folder with the same name and structure as the repository will appear in the exact directory in which the `git clone` command is used on your local machine.
+    A folder with the same name and structure as the remote repository will appear in the exact directory in which the `git clone` command is used on your local machine.
 [^2]:
     It is unnecessary to use `git init` before `git clone`.
 The cloned respository already has `.git` folder inside it.

+## Basic Steps to Create a New Repository
+Steps:
+1. Go to your profile page on GitHub.
+2. Select the [Repositories] tab.
+3. Click the [New] button.
+4. Give a name to your new repository under "Repository name".
+5. Choose whether you want the repository to be [Public] or [Private].
+6. Click the [Create repository] button[^3].
+7. Open a command-line interface (CLI).
+8. Navigate to the desired directory on your local machine using the `cd` command followed by the directory path[^4].
+9. Create a new folder using the same name of the remote repository just created using the `mkdir` command followed by the folder name.
+10. Use the command `cd` followed by the folder name to go inside the newly created folder.
+12. Type `git init` to let Git start tracking the folder.
+13. Use `git add .` to add all the files inside the folder to the staging area[^5].
+14. Use `git commit -m "commit message"` to keep track of your progress and changes of the project[^6].
+15. Use `git branch -M main` to create a new branch in the repository and force-rename it "main"[^7].

+[^3]:
+  You can also choose whether you want to add `README.md`, `.gitignore` and `LICENSE` filles to the newly created repository before clicking the [Create repository] button.
+[^4]:
+  You can also use "File Explorer" on Windows to do this.
+[^5]:
+  This will direct Git to save a snapshot of the current project state into the commit history.
+[^6]:
+  This will capture a snapshot of the project's currently staged changes.
+[^7]
+  Before this step, there is no branch available remotely yet.
+If you created the remote repository without adding `README.md`, `.gitignore` and `LICENSE` filles, the default branch will be `master`.
+Therefore, this command will change it to `main`.

 # References
 - [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)